Raptor007/BTTT/ReadMe.txt

 * Right-click on the map to spawn your selected Mech.
 You can turn and move with the arrow keys during this Setup phase, and press Enter to commit a new starting position.
 * If you want to remove your Mech, press Del or Shift-Backspace to eject.
-* If playing Hotseat, press Tab to change teams and spawn the other Mech(s).
+* If playing Hotseat or vs AI, press Tab to change teams and spawn the other Mech(s).
 * When everyone is ready, the host should press Enter or Esc and click Initiate Combat.

 Gameplay Controls: